YINI-lang/YINI-spec/YINI-Specification.md

 #### 12.2.1.
 Structural Requirements
 Note: In lenient mode, top-level members outside any section may be accepted.
 In strict mode, the document structure is further restricted; see Section 12.3 and Section 13.1.

-- A file may consist of zero or more **sections** in lenient (default) mode.
-In strict mode, at least one section is required, and there MUST be **exactly one explicit top-level section**.
+- In lenient (default) mode, a document may consist of **zero or more root-level or section-level members**.
-- A file may consist of zero or more valid key-value pairs (members).
+- In strict mode, a document MUST contain **exactly one explicit top-level section**.
+All members MUST appear inside that section or one of its subsections.
 - Section headers MUST begin with a valid marker (`^`, `§`, `>`, or `<`).
 - In repeated/basic section headers, whitespace between the marker and the section name is optional.
 - In numeric shorthand section headers, at least one space or tab is required after the number before the section name.
-- Keys are case-sensitive, and no spaces nor quotes allowed unless enclosed in backticks (phrase identifiers).
+- Keys are case-sensitive.
+Spaces, quotes, and other special characters are allowed only in backticked identifiers.
 - **Duplicate keys** within the **same section and nesting level** are not allowed.
   1. In lenient mode, the first definition wins: the first key definition MUST be kept, later duplicate key definitions MUST be ignored, and the implementation MUST report the duplicate as a warning diagnostic.
   2. In strict mode, any duplicate key MUST result in an error.